samba-team/samba/source3/modules/README.nfs4acls.txt

 acedup = [dontcare|reject|ignore|merge]
 - dontcare: copy ACEs as they come, don't care with "duplicate" records.
 Default.
-- reject: stop operation, exit acl setter operation with an error
+- reject: stop operation, exit acl setter operation with an error. (deprecated)
-- ignore: don't include the second matching ACE
+- ignore: don't include the second matching ACE. (deprecated)
 - merge: OR 2 ace.flag fields and 2 ace.mask fields of the 2 duplicate ACEs into 1 ACE

 Two ACEs are considered here "duplicate" when their type and id fields are matching.